- 01Cash-out refinancing creates tax-free access to equity — it's borrowed money, not income, so the IRS doesn't touch it

 A cash-out refinance lets you borrow against the equity you've built.
 The bank gives you a check.
 You owe it back with interest.
 But — and this is the part most people miss — borrowed money isn't income.
 The IRS doesn't tax loan proceeds.
 Period.

-So you've got cash in your pocket, your property still generates rent, and your tax bill is zero on that withdrawal.
+So you've got cash in your pocket, your property still generates rent, and your tax bill on that withdrawal is zero.

 The Triple Tax Shield